lfcj/EssentialFeed/README.md

     >   "Make it work.
 Make it right.
 Make it fast.
 In that order."—Kent Beck

     -   Parts three (The Codebase) and four (The Software Product and the Delivery Process) of the book show a good list of indicators to pay attention to.
 Collecting them over time gives a good hint on the health of the codebase and on improvements to overtake.

+-   📚Try to convert comments into helper methods to avoid having to write comments.
+These are easily outdated.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift